camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 The operator's API exposure platform will:

 - Validate user identifier, map it to a telco identifier if applicable, e.g.: map IP to MSISDN.
 Set the OAuth sub to the unique user id in the operator (Step 2).
+If the operator is not able to identify which user the application wishes to be authenticated by means of the hint provided in the request an `unknown_user_id` error will be returned.

 - Check if a user consent is needed, which depends on the legal basis associated to the purpose (“legitimate interest”, “contract”, “consent”, etc).
 If needed, it will check in the operator's consent master whether user consent has already been given for that identifier, the application client_id and the requested purpose (Steps 3-4).